Carsten-Ke/sequence-fairies/docs/source/content/isoformCleaner.rst

 sometimes defer from this, you can change the naming using the level options.
 Upper- and lowercase doesn't matter.

+I strongly recommend that the protein file was generated using the GFF file as I experienced often enougth that otherwise downloaded files don't agree with each other.

 .. option:: -g <FILE>, --gffFILE <FILE>

     The gff file that will be used to identify isoforms.